Gaining 360 Degree View of Consumers

-High level descriptions of business process workarounds must be must be turned into step by step instructions and incorporated into daily operations.
-A challenge in doing so is that there is very little or no time during the requirements gathering, development or testing process for diving deeply into the details of the business process.
+High-level descriptions of business process workarounds must be must be turned into step by step instructions and incorporated into daily operations.
+A challenge in doing so is that it is very little or no time during the requirements gathering, development or testing process for diving deeply into the details of the business process.
 Subject matter experts know the current process and their domain-specific knowledge.
 They need to see the system and walk through scenarios in order to flesh out the detail of a future-state high-level business process.
-Even if there were time, at this early stage, SMEs do not understand the new system well enough to devise detailed business process work-arounds.
+Even if there were time, at this early stage, SMEs do not understand the new system well enough to devise a detailed business process workarounds.

 Adding to the need for detailed process development were the many situations where we used standard functionality in an unconventional way in order to accommodate a business requirement.
 Here the business process development is not a workaround, but spelling out the details for the end-users in a process is just as important.
 For example, the standard document collaboration feature of the Oracle Sourcing module is well-tailored to developing bid solicitations and turning them into contracts.
 This functionality falls short for complex contracts arising from requests for proposals (RFPs) requiring extensive back-and-forth negotiation.
 For such contracts, it lacks the “track changes” feature that is required by negotiation teams.
 It is still possible to use the Sourcing module for the RFP and the contract by using Microsoft Word attachments, but the “how to” requires many hand-offs between system processes and external processes.